pdxdave/aws_cantrill/004_aws_fundamentals/002_global_network.md

     * Example: Australia has a region location in Sydney, but an edge location in Melbourne to better handle all of the Melbourne demand.
 This results in lower latency and better delivery.
     * There are fewer regions than edge locations.
     * !!
 With EC2 you have to pick a region.
 Some services like IAM and Route53 are Global.

+### Availability Zones
+1. A lower level architecture available within AWS
+2. Take Sydney as an eample: ap-southeast-2.
+Inside every Region AWS provides multiple AZ's.
+It could be 2 or up to 6
+    * Sydney has ap-southeast-2a, ap-southeast-2b, ap-southeast-2c
+    * With AZ's you are given isolated infrastructure within a region
+    * isloated storage, networking, computing, power and facilities
+    * in this case if 2a were taken out, 2b and 2c could still offer services provided they are setup that way (e.g., EC2's set up there).
+    * As a SA you can design solutions that span across many AZ's.
+    * AZ's are not data centers.
+It could be one of many.
+    * Services can be put across multiple AZ's.